Ostrich-AI/Ostrich-AI.github.io/tech-stack.md

 [About Me](/about.md) | [Tech Stack](/tech-stack.md) | [Portfolio](/portfolio.md) | [GitHub Stats](/github-stats.md) | [Credits](/credits.md)

-## Current Tech Stack

-As a seasoned professional in data science and business analysis, I work with a diverse set of technologies and frameworks.
+I work with a diverse set of technologies and frameworks.
 Here's a snapshot of what I am currently using:

 | Technology | Tools |
 | --- | --- |